• Skip to primary navigation

 • Other Techniques

-• Resources
+• Tutorials

-DIY Cupcake Wrapper Template Tutorial
+DIY Cupcake Wrapper Template (How to Make)

 Poster showing a cupcake casing being wrapped with a damask patterned paper.

-Empty gold cupcake casing and white muffin casing
+Empty gold cupcake casing and white muffin casing.

 • Color paper or wrapping paper in your preferred color or design to turn into cupcake wrappers (I am using a black and white damask patterned gift wrapping paper in this tutorial)